 In comprehensive rabies-control programs, only vaccines with a 3-year duration of immunity should be used.
 This procedure constitutes the most effective method of increasing the proportion of immunized dogs and cats in any population.
 (See Part II.)

 C. Route of Inoculation

-All vaccines must be administered in accordance with either the specifications of the product label or the package insert.
-If administered intramuscularly, vaccine must be administered at one site in the thigh.
+All vaccines must be administered in accordance with the specifications of the product label or package insert.
+If administered intramuscularly, it must be at one site in the thigh.

 D. Wildlife Vaccination